-On February 9, 2022, SIR announced that it is converting its Canyon Creek location at the Fallsview Casino Resort in Niagara Falls, Ontario, into a new Reds®.
-The new Reds Fallsview is expected to open on April 1, 2022.
-This former Canyon Creek location was a Royalty Pooled Restaurant, but it has not been in operation since the onset of the pandemic in mid-March 2020.
-In accordance with the License and Royalty Agreement between SIR and the Partnership, this former Canyon Creek location will be treated as a permanently closed restaurant and the new Reds Fallsview will become a new Royalty Pooled Restaurant effective January 1, 2023.
+During Q1 2022, SIR converted its Canyon Creek location at the Fallsview Casino Resort in Niagara Falls, Ontario, into a new Reds.
+The new Reds Kitchen + Wine Bar Fallsview opened on March 31, 2022.
+This former Canyon Creek location was a Royalty Pooled Restaurant, but it had not been in operation since the onset of the pandemic in mid-March 2020.
+In accordance with the License and Royalty Agreement between SIR and the SIR Royalty Limited Partnership, this former Canyon Creek location will be treated as a permanently closed restaurant and the new Reds Kitchen + Wine Bar Fallsview will become a new Royalty Pooled Restaurant effective January 1, 2023.